mpvnet-player/mpv.net/README.md

 mpv.net is written in C# 7.0 and runs on the .NET framework 4.7 or higher.

-The Add-on implementation is based on the Managed Extensibility Framework, the entire application code is accessible for add-ons and Python scripts.
+The Add-on implementation is based on the [Managed Extensibility Framework](https://docs.microsoft.com/en-us/dotnet/framework/mef/), the entire application code is accessible for .NET add-ons, Python and PowerShell scripts.

 Python scripting is implemented with IronPython which uses Python 2.7.